Joining the University

 Have your jabs

-Make sure you’ve had your injections for mumps and meningitis before you get here.
+Make sure you’ve had your injections for mumps and meningitis before you get here – it's important.

 Check your course induction information

 You must attend your induction programme.
-For details of when and where to go, visit MyPort and search for ‘university induction’.
-You can find your way around using the campus map.
+Find your way around during induction week using the campus map.

 After you've arrived